 Tim graduated summa cum laude and first in his class from Washburn Law School in 2009.
 Following graduation, Tim served as a law clerk for the Honorable Deanell Reece Tacha of the United States Court of Appeals for the Tenth Circuit.
 He also served as an adjunct professor at Washburn Law in 2011.

 Tim’s hard work in law school also resulted in high honors as he was selected as the Editor-in-Chief for Volume 48 of the Washburn Law Journal and earned Top Paper in more than half of his classes.
 During his time at Washburn Law, interned for the Honorable David J. Waxse in the United States District Court for the District of Kansas.
 Tim spent his summers during law school working for Foulston Siefkin LLP in Wichita (2007, 2008) and for Sonnenschein Nath & Rosenthal (now Dentons) in Kansas City (2008).
+He is a current member of Washburn Law’s Board of Governors.

 Home educated through high school, Tim graduated from Newman University in 2005.
 While attending Newman, he served as editor-in-chief for Newman’s student newspaper, humanities journal, and the Sheridan Edwards Review.
 He remains involved at Newman and previously served as President of Newman’s National Alumni Association Board of Directors.